+An updated MOU was executed by the ACCC and the DPP in August 2014 to reflect the ACCC’s new Immunity Policy and set out how they will deal with serious cartel conduct.
 If the conduct is found to be serious, the ACCC will investigate it before referring it to the DPP, which will conduct any criminal prosecution.
+Any prosecution by the DPP is conducted in accordance with the Prosecution Policy of the Commonwealth.
 If the DPP decides not to prosecute, the ACCC may still decide to pursue civil penalties against the accused.

-A criminal prosecution requires the proof of additional elements and the prosecution must meet a higher standard of proof (see above).
+A criminal prosecution requires the proof of additional elements and the prosecution must meet a higher standard of proof.

 A limitation period of six years applies to civil contraventions but there is no limitation period for criminal contraventions.

-Given the recent introduction of the criminal cartel offences and parallel civil penalty provisions, the ACCC has issued guidelines as to how it will conduct cartel investigations, as well as guides for consumers and businesses.
-The guidelines set out the basis on which it will determine matters to be ‘serious’ cartel conduct appropriate for criminal investigation, and supplement the memorandum of understanding between the ACCC and the DPP.
+The ACCC has issued guidelines as to how it will conduct cartel investigations, as well as guides for consumers and businesses.
+The guidelines set out the basis on which it will determine matters to be ‘serious’ cartel conduct appropriate for criminal investigation, and supplement the MOU between the ACCC and the DPP.

-There are differences in the penalties that may be imposed under the two regimes.
+There are differences in the penalties that may be imposed under the civil and criminal regimes.
 Under both the civil and criminal regimes, corporations face maximum fines and pecuniary penalties of the greater of: